DOWNLOAD TESTDISK PROGRAM

 NTFS Boot sector recovery

-The boot sector of the first partition named Partition 1 is still damaged.
+is still damaged.
 It's time to fix it.
 The status of the NTFS boot sector is bad and the backup boot sector is valid.
-Boot sectors are not identical.
+Boot sectors are not identical.- To copy the backup of the boot sector over the boot sector, select Backup BS, validate with Enter, use

 More information about repairing your boot sector under TestDisk Menu Items.
 The following message is displayed: